NethermindEth/horus-checker/README.md

 You get the most mileage out of this when the expected behavior is simple, but the implementation is very complex.

+Notes:
+Use Horus when you need to be absolutely sure that a Cairo program or StarkNet contract executes correctly according to some specification.
+- I ‘disagree’.
+You can use Horus even for lightweight things, like… sanity-check that the number you get from a function is greater than 42.
+Basic things - I think this is important for users who don’t want to go full ballistic and might not even have the background - they can still write // post Return.x > 42.
+Important part of the messaging for marketing?

 #### Why should I use Horus?